ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-property_share">What percentage of the property do you own?</h3>

-If you are the only owner of the property, they own 100% of the property.
+If you are the only owner of the property, you own 100% of the property.
 If two or more people own the property, we assume they own equal shares in it unless you tell us otherwise.
 (For example, a couple who own their home as joint owners own 50%  of the property each).

 ## Savings